Ronald M. Sega: Space flight experience

 Sega was the flight engineer of STS-60, during which the Wake Shield Facility was deployed.

 STS-60 was the first joint United States/Russian Space Shuttle mission.
 Launched on February 3, 1994, STS-60 was the second flight of the Space Habitation Module-2 (Spacehab-2), and the first flight of the Wake Shield Facility (WSF-1).
 During the 8-day flight, the crew of Discovery conducted a wide variety of biological, materials science, earth observation, and life science experiments.
 Sega was the flight engineer for ascent and entry on this mission, performed several experiments on orbit, and operated the robotic arm, berthing the Wake Shield onto its payload bay carrier on four separate occasions.
 Following 130 orbits of the Earth in 3,439,705 miles, STS-60 landed at Kennedy Space Center, Florida, on February 11, 1994.
 With the completion of his first space flight, Sega logged 8 days, 7 hours, 9 minutes in space.

 Sega (top right) with the crew of STS-76 aboard the Mir.

 STS-76, the third docking mission to the Russian space station Mir, launched at night on March 22, 1996, with a crew of six aboard Atlantis.
 Following rendezvous and docking with Mir, a NASA astronaut transferred to Mir for a five-month stay to begin a continuous presence of U.S. astronauts aboard Mir for the next two years.
 Sega was the payload commander for this mission and lead on Biorack, a small multipurpose laboratory located in the Spacehab module carried in the Shuttle payload bay.
 Biorack was used to technology development, fundamental biology (research into plant and animal cellular function), and environment characterization.
-He was responsible for planning and on-orbit operations, including extensive transfer of logistics and science, including 4800 pounds of science and mission hardware, food, water and air to Mir, and returning over 1100 pounds of U.S. and ESA science and Russian hardware.
+He was responsible for planning and on-orbit operations, including extensive transfer of logistics and science, including 4800 pounds of science and mission hardware, food, water and air to Mir, and returning over 1100 pounds of U.S. and European Space Agency science and Russian hardware.
 Following 144 orbits of the Earth, Atlantis landed with a crew of five at Edwards Air Force Base in California on March 31, 1996.
 Mission duration was 9 days, 5 hours, 15 minutes.